jjn1056/Patterns-UndefObject/README.md

-Personally I find this pattern leads to more concise and readable code and it also provokes deeper though about ways one can use similar techniques to better encapulate certain types of presentation logic.
+Personally I find this pattern leads to more concise and readable code and it also provokes deeper though about ways one can use similar techniques to better encapsulate certain types of presentation logic.

 # AUTHOR NOTE